Luwafemi/Gatsby100DaysofCode/README.md

 - ******** Challenge 3: WordPress Blog (#100DaysOfGatsby) ********
   - In order to set up/configure Gatsby cloud for my wordpress site, I had to make it publicly hosted( as LocalWp's implementation wasn't working....throwing an error 'GraphQL request to http://luwafemi.local/graphql failed.)
    - SOLUTION:
     - I searched for free Wordpress hosting sites(https://smartblogger.com/free-wordpress-hosting/).
-Worked with two (000webhost,Byet.host and awardspace).
-000webhost had outdated php, so WPGatsby couldn't be installed, next, I tried out Byet.host, didn't work as well, tried awardspace and voila! problem solved.
+Worked with three (000webhost, Byet.host and awardspace).
+000webhost had outdated php, so WPGatsby couldn't be installed, next, I tried out Byet.host, the live graphql url in gatsby-config wasn't working(Gatsby build/develop throwing a 'not found' error), tried awardspace and voila! problem solved.
+- outdated packages could also cause errors, try updating.
 ## USING FORMIUM

 - Formium is a Form library/plugin.
 It allows us integrate drag and drop forms into our web apps.
 It also provides a CMS(backend) for form submissions.